jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 The approach taken in this book is different.
 It's based on an idea of "triage", doing the most important things first to make the best of limited time and resources.

-In the long run, it would be ideal to learn everything.
+In the long run,
+it would be ideal to learn everything.
+But life is rarely ideal,
+and the length of our "run" is unknown.

+What if our studies are interrupted a few months from now, and we are unable to return to them for years, if ever?
+Will the next months of study have been well spent, making music we enjoy, building a foundation that will persist throughout our lives?
+Or will that time be essentially lost, with nothing to show for it?

+For *right now*,
-But for *right now*, given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?
+given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?
 What’s the minimum information needed, and what’s the fastest way to learn it?

 Obviously the answer depends in part on where we want to go.
 But there is a common foundation that is often required.